cogumbreiro/code-miner-tk/docs/salento-2.0.md

 *Problem (4): low next-call probability does not imply anomaly.* We propose the normalized likelihood to counter this problem.

+# State anomaly detection

+To compute anomaly, we ignore the probability of function calls, and instead only select any state whose normalized probability is below a certain treshold (we used 20%).
+This means that each function call in a call sequence can have at most 3 anomalies.

+Handling false positives:

+1. Only suggest the user to read from a variable within a given context
+2. Use hardcoded-filtering lists to remove false positives
+3. Use a dataset frequency to filter out more common anomaly reports

+**Only suggest the user to read from a variable within a given context.** Recall that anomalies pertain to the context in which return values are read.
+We observe that it is uncommon for anomalies to arise when values are *used*, thus our system only recommends for a return value to be used in a given context (and never suggests a value to *not* be read in a given context).

+> **TODO: Is it the case?** We should study what happens when we recommend variables
+> to NOT be used (anomalous to use the return value within a given context).

+**Use hardcoded-filtering lists to remove false positives.** One way of reducing the false positive rate is by using the API manual and filter out any function calls that are, for instance, safe to not read in a conditional.

+*Comparison with APISan.* There is considerably more effort in developing analysis rules, rather than creating filtering lists.
+However, rules can include more flexibility, as the domain of each state has to be considerably smaller.

+> Expand the comment above.

+**Use a dataset frequency to filter out more common anomaly reports.** The basis of this approach is to

 # Salento 2.0